isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Science.md

 description: ""
 third_nav_title: Enriched Curriculum
 ---
+# upload video of IP4 Physics students explanation for DC motor boat to youtube
 # SCIENCE

 Aligned to TJC’s ACE outcomes, the IP Science Curriculum aims to nurture our students to become: